ReDI-School/fullstack_bootcamp/volunteers/coach.md

 **After the Session:**
 1. Track the students' progress in your breakout room in the Students & Project Milestones tab (2nd tab of Core Sheet).
-2. Track student attendance for your team (link to Attendance Tracker pinned in Slack).

 ## Review Guide
 There are three points we think are essential to good feedback in ReDI.